stevinz/iris/README.md

 Returns value as hex string for use in CSS, HTML, etc. Example: "#ff0000".
 If optional [hexColor]() is supplied, the returned string will be for the supplied color, not the underlying value of the current ColorEye Object.

 ### **.[rgbString]()** ( alpha : Integer ) : String
 Returns value as inner section of cssString().
 For example "255, 0, 0".
 This allows you to write to CSS variables for use with custom alpha channels in your CSS.
+Optional [alpha]() value.

 ### **.[toJSON]()** ( ) : Integer
 Returns value as hexidecimal, JSON friendly data.